 Born in Chicago, Sherri Shepherd worked as a secretary before launching her comedy career.
 Her first big break came in 1995 with the sitcom Cleghorne!.
 She later landed recurring roles on such shows as Everybody Loves Raymond.
 After a few short-lived sitcoms, Shepherd appeared on Less Than Perfect in 2002.
-In 2007, she became a star of daytime television as the new co-host of The View.
+In 2007, she became a star of daytime television as the new co-host of The View, for which she won an Emmy in 2009.
+Her tenure on the show's panel lasted until 2014.
+She continues to act in television and films.

 Known for her warm personality and sense of humor, Sherri Shepherd has found success on television, in movies and on the stage.
 She worked as an actress and a stand-up comic for years before becoming one of the hosts of the hit daytime talk show The View.